 While Sue started as a postdoctoral researcher at Tsinghua University (in China), she is now a tenure-track assistant professor at the University of Science and Technology Beijing (also China).

 Oksana Pryshchepa (start date: September 2010; completion date: December 2013; Lancaster).

 Oksana works on empirical corporate finance topics, in particular, risk-shifting.
-In her first chapter, published in the Journal of Corporate Finance, she shows that creditors only restrict a firm's risk-shifting tendencies if they have correctly identified the firm as distressed.
-In her second chapter, forthcoming in the Review of Finance, she reveals that exogenous distress risk shocks lead moderately, but not highly, distressed firms to skew their operating asset portfolios towards riskier assets.
-More importantly, she also shows that the shifts toward riskier assets are facilitated through closing down profitable segments with a lot of growth opportunities, boosting the firm's ex-post failure probability and hurting its creditors.
-Thus, her evidence not only suggests risk-taking, but also risk-shifting.
-Please find more details about these projects on the "Publications" page.
+In her first chapter, she shows that creditors only restrict a firm's risk-shifting tendencies if they have correctly identified the firm as distressed.
+In her second chapter, she reveals that exogenous distress risk shocks lead moderately ("ailing") but not highly distressed firms to skew their operating asset portfolios towards riskier assets.
+More importantly, she also shows that the shifts toward riskier assets are facilitated through closing down profitable segments with many growth opportunities, boosting the firm's ex-post failure probability and hurting its creditors.
+Different from other studies in the extant literature, Oksana's evidence thus does not only suggest risk-taking but actually also risk-shifting.

-Oksana started as Lecturer in Finance in Birmingham, but now works for Cardiff Business School.
+Oksana started out as Developmental Lecturer in Lancaster, then became Lecturer in Finance in Birmingham, and is now Senior Lecturer in Finance at Cardiff Business School.